ethersphere/SWIPs/SWIPs/swip-adaptive-node-protocol.md

 - relay		0x0l0110
 ```

+In the golang implementation a bitvector of capabilities will be represented as a key-value pair:

+type Capability struct {
+	Id  CapabilityID
+	Cap []bool
+}

 We define a new protocol message for the `bzz` protocol called `Capabilities`.
-This message contains one field holding all module capability bit vectors.
+This message contains one field holding the individual module bitvectors.
+This protocol message can be sent at any time to inform peers of _changes_ to the node's capabilities.

 ```
 Capabilities {
-	Module [][]byte
+	Caps []Capability
 }
 ```

-This protocol message can be sent at any time to inform peers of _changes_ to the node's capabilities.
+_Note that the RLP serialization of this structure in the golang implementation adds an extra list entry for every struct encapsulation.
+This "list of capabilities" will in reality be a "list of list of capabilities," where the former list only has one element._

 Furthermore, the bzz handshake message itself should also embed this message instead of the `Light` field that is currently there.
-The `HandshakeMsg` message this becomes:
+Incidentally, in the golang implementation, the `BzzAddr` object transmitted in the bzz handshake is also (part of) the peer record stored by the kademlia peer database.
+A practical approach is therefore to embed the `Capabilities` information in the same structure. `BzzAddr` thus becomes:

+type BzzAddr struct {
+	OAddr        []byte
+	UAddr        []byte
+	Capabilities *Capabilities
+}

+Consequently the `LightNode` flag is removed from the `HandshakeMsg` message.

 ```
 HandshakeMsg {
 	Version		uint64
 	NetworkID	uint64
 	Addr		*BzzAddr
-	Capabilities	Capabilities
 }
 ```